jrdvti/jrdvti/README.md

 - 👀 I’m interested in `it` and `data analysis`

-- 🌱 I’m currently learning `data science` and `back end developing`
+- 👓 I’m currently learning `data science` and `back end developing`

 - 💞️ I’m looking to collaborate on `data consulting projects`

+- 💻 I love Python 🐍 and Ruby 💎

+- 🥸 Elastic Engineer

-- ⚡ Fun fact: I love Linux but I work in Windows
+- 🐧 Fun fact: I love Linux but I work in Windows

 >[!NOTE]
 >It's a professional account